 A group of dedicated American students recently contributed towards the conservation of endangered rhinos by funding a rhino dehorning project.
-They had come to Africa for an EcoTraining EcoQuest program and partook in the rhino dehornings they had funded.
-For some of the students it was the first experience of a rhino in the wild and the first time they had witnessed a dehorning, naturally finding it an emotionally draining experience.
+They had come to Africa for an EcoTraining EcoQuest program and partook in the rhino dehorning they had funded.
+For some of the students, it was their first experience of a rhino in the wild and the first time they had witnessed a dehorning, naturally finding it an emotionally draining experience.

 Rhino dehorning is a very expensive and complicated procedure, carried out in five phases:

 - The rhino is usually darted from a helicopter, but occasionally from the ground in smaller reserves

 - A pen is used to mark the point of removal – usually 7cm from the base of the front horn and 5cm from the base of the back horn

 - While the animal is under anaesthesia, a chainsaw or hand-saw is used to cut the horn off horizontally

 - The animal’s eyes and ears are covered to minimise the effects of the procedure

 - The stump is trimmed to remove excess horn at the base, then smoothed and covered with Stockholm tar to prevent cracking and drying.